 Also check out our tips for neighboring Lithuania here

 Danube Delta - Local guesthouses and luxury spa hotels

-The Danube River in is Europe's second largest river, and it divides into countless canals that run through forest, marshland and sandbanks in the delta.
+The Danube River is Europe's second largest river, and it divides into countless channels that run through forest, marshland and sandbanks in the delta.
 The area became a national park in 1938 and is home to a lot of different plants, birds and freshwater fish.

 Lake Balaton - a clear must-see on your holiday in Europe

-The Balaton-felvidéki National Park is located just a few kilometers north of Central Europe's largest freshwater lake, Lake Balaton.
-It is Hungary answer to Provence or Tuscany..
-It is an area with breathtaking views, underground lakes, ancient small villages with small white houses and a wealth of beautiful places to stay.
+It is an area with breathtaking views, underground lakes, ancient small villages with small white houses and a wealth of wonderful places to spend the night.

 Travel destinations in Europe: Large, diverse and absolutely fantastic